 An Abundant & Skilled Workforce

-Rowan County has access to one of the largest pools of potential works in North Carolina.
-Our labor shed is made up of a potential labor force of almost 1.3 million (based on active civilian workforce within a 60 minute commute from Salisbury, Rowan County’s largest city) with a median age of 39.4 years.
+Rowan County has access to one of the largest pools of potential workers in North Carolina.
+Our labor shed is made up of a potential labor force of almost 1.4 million (based on active civilian workforce within a 60 minute commute from Salisbury, Rowan County’s largest city) with a median age of 39.4 years.
 More than 86 percent of the region’s population has a high school diploma or higher.

 Rowan County is located in the Charlotte Metro region and borders the Piedmont Triad region – two of the fastest growing population centers in the US.
 This continuing influx of talented professionals to the region provides businesses and companies access to a robust pool of highly skilled and educated workforce.